KhangDangPham/My-Python-Projects/README.md

-# My-DataCamp-Python-Projects
+# My-Python-Projects
-My DataCamp Python Projects.
+My Python Projects.
 They are made using Python.
-They include practical coding projects.
+They include practical coding projects from DataCamp.